vfrebet/hello-world/README.md

 # hello-world
 a very innovative project that no one ever thought before...
-I'm going to build my own hello-world project with blackjack and hookers.
+I'm going to build my own hello-world project with blackjack with friends.
+No hookers anymore, I'm a married man now